flyntwp/flynt/README.md

     return '/app/uploads'; // Example for Bedrock installs.
 });
 ```

+### Browsersync

+In some cases, browsersync may be not working.
+Usually this is related to WordPress not running on https.
+In order to fix this issue, change the `browsersync.https` value to `false` in the file `build-config.js`.

 ## Usage
 In your terminal, navigate to `<your-project>/wp-content/themes/flynt` and run `npm start`.
 This will start a local server at `localhost:3000`.